-All members of the school community have a responsibility to create and maintain positive relationships.
+All members of the school community have a responsibility to create an 1 m intain positive relationships.

-The rights and responsibilities of students, staff and parents are outlined in separate sections.
+The rights and responsibilities of students, staff and parents as putlined in separate sections.

-- 1. The rights of students are to: - learn in a Christian environment - develop their maximum potential in all areas of college life - be treated with respect, understanding, kindness and courtesy - learn in a healthy and safe environment - receive compassionate support when difficulties arise. - 2.
-The responsibilities of students are to: - act in a safe and considerate manner showing respect towards all - respect the learning of others - allow others to be listened to - work to achieve their maximum potential within and outside the classroom, accepting the consequences of their actions - use electronic media in a responsible, safe and respectful manner - respect college property and the property of others - promote the health and wellbeing of themselves and community members - help others in time of need
+- 1. The rights of students are to: - learn in a Catholic, Christian env. v nen - develop their maximum potential in an areas of college life - be treated with respect, the length and length and courtesy - learn in a healthy and a feer vironment - receive compass onate support when difficulties arise.

+2. The respondibles of students are to:

+- ad in a sat and considerate manner showing respect towards all - respect the learning of others - allow others to be listened to - work to achieve their maximum potential within and outside the classroom, accepting the consequences of their actions - use digital media in a responsible, safe and respectful manner - respect College property and the property of others - promote the health and wellbeing of themselves and community members - help others in time of need
-- contribute to the life of the College to the best of their ability - behave at all times in a manner that enhances the college's name.

-3. The rights of staff are to:

-- be respected as a professional - work without undue disruption in a positive learning environment - access continuing professional learning - receive collegial support - be treated with respect, understanding, kindness and courtesy - provide their views on educational programs, policies and procedures, especially in regard to proposed changes, through consultation processes or other appropriate feedback - contribute to the development of the whole college community - work in a clean and safe working environment.

-4. The responsibilities of staff are to:

-- be professional and contribute to providing a safe and stimulating learning and work environment - adhere to appropriate national and state registration processes - be professional in the presentation of programmes, student support strategies and workplace practices - respect the rights of management, colleagues, parents and students - allow others to be listened to - be professional in communicating with all members of the school community - provide a positive role model for students - adhere to and show support for all college policies - continue professional learning by actively seeking out opportunities and contributing to the college following these experiences - participate actively in varying aspects of the college life - contribute to a clean and safe working environment.

-5. The rights of parents are to:
+- contribute to the life of the College to the best of their ability - behave at all times in a manner that enhances the College's name.
+This includes onsite, on their way to and from school, and whilst on school-sanctioned activities. - 3.
+The rights of staff are to: - be respected as a professional - work without undue disruption in a positive learning environment - access continuing professional learning - receive collegial support - be treated with respect, understanding, kindness and courtesy - provide their views on educational programs, policies and procedure especially in regard to proposed changes, through consultation processes of their appropriate feedback - contribute to the development of the whole College con munity - work in a clean and safe working environment - 4.
+The responsibilities of staff are to: - be professional and contribute to prividing a safe and stimulating learning and work environment - adhere to appropriate national and state registration processes and legislation - be professional in the passer ation of programmes, student support strategies and workplace practices - respect the 190's or management, colleagues, parents and students - allow overs a be listened to - be rofess and in communicating with all members of the school community - provide a positive role model for students - adhere to and show support for all College policies - continue professional learning by actively seeking out opportunities and contributing to the college following these experiences - participate actively in varying aspects of College life - contribute to a clean and safe working environment. - 5.
+The rights of parents are to: